-We also had the opportunity to hold an interview with Jaliborc, the creator of Scrap.
-Be sure to continue reading to learn more about the addon's development process!
+We also had the opportunity to hold an interview with Morricone, the original developer of Soundtrack.
+Read on to learn more about the addon's development process!

 How did you get into World of Warcraft?

-What made you decide to become an addon developer?
+What made you decide to become an addon developer and what inspired you?

 How did the community respond to the addon’s release?

-Roughly how much time did it take to finish the first working version of Scrap?
+Roughly how much time did it take to finish the first functioning version of Soundtrack?

-Did you come across any problems during development and, if any, how did you solve them?
+Did you come across any challenges during development?

 What was your favourite development tool for this project?

-What stage of Scrap’s development process did you enjoy most?
+What stage of Soundtrack’s development process did you enjoy most?

 And what is your favourite feature of the addon itself?

-Are you currently working on any other addons or updates?
+Are you currently working on any other addons?

-In addition to your World of Warcraft addons, have you ever released any custom content for other games?
+In addition to your World of Warcraft addon, have you ever released any custom content for other games?

-Besides your own projects, what are some of your favourite addons from other authors and why?
+Besides your own projects, what are some of your favourite addons from other authors?

-Do you have any advice for upcoming addon developers?
+Do you have any advice for other aspiring addon developers?

-Having reached the end of the interview, we would like to thank Jaliborc for taking the time to answer our questions and of course for developing the addon in the first place!
+Having reached the end of the interview, we would like to thank Morricone for taking the time to answer our questions and of course for developing the addon in the first place!